IndiaLast Updated: November 2013

 - RIPAs are not permitted to file a petition in the competent court for a grant of custody or a full and final adoption without an NOC from CARA.
 No child (orphaned, abandoned, or relinquished) is permitted to depart India without a NOC from CARA and the relevant court order.

-- You are required to submit the following documents to CARA through your adoption service provider:
+- Documents Required: You are required to submit the following documents to CARA through your adoption service provider:

 - Home study report (see information below for home study reports for U.S. citizens residing in India);